DavidAyotte/davidayotte.github.io/_posts/2021-07-14-modform-relations.md

 ---
-title: 'How to write a modular form in term of the generators?'
+title: 'How to write a modular form in terms of the generators?'
 date: 2021-07-14
 permalink: /posts/2021/06/relation/
 tags: